 This pattern provides two methods for closing the top off.
 For the first hat I decreased the rounds until the hat was closed.
 Then I thought, what if someone wants to make this hat in a different size? – I did the math and the math didn’t work out evenly.
 So for the second one I just pulled the hat closed at the last round.
 And to be honest, I actually prefer the way I did the second one, but the choice is yours.
-The black and grey is the first hat and the pink and black is the second one.
+The black and grey is the first hat and the pink and black is the one below.

 The hat is turned at every round in order to bring out the beautiful texture of the crunch stitch.

 This Pattern was Tested By: